bfox9900/RECOMPILER/src/CamelForth/readme.md

 - Select 2 for Editor/Assembler
 - Select 5 for RUN PROGRAM FILE
 - At the FILE NAME? prompt type DSK1.CAML99SC
-- You now be in Camel99 Forth.
+- You are now in Camel99 Forth.
 You should see the TI LOGO and the word READY.

 - Insert the RECOMPILER disk into the 2nd disk.
     - Note: If you have more than two disks, change the disk number to the one you use